keithamus/sort-package-json/README.md

 Cool.
 Send a PR!
 It might get denied if it is a specific vendor key of an unpopular project (e.g. `"my-super-unknown-project"`).
 We sort keys like "browserify" because it is a project with millions of users.
 If your project has, say, over 100 users, then we'll add it.
 Sound fair?

+### Can I disable sorting X?

+There's been discourse over this, especially when considering scripts that contain `npm-run-all`.
+The argument is that sorting scripts _can_ have a runtime effect.
+In this case (running scripts in series) there may be some dependencies between scripts that require a specific order.
+We decided not to do this for the following reasons:

+- Enforcing ordering of scripts by alphanumeric sorting is frail and implicit.
+The dependencies between scripts isn't clear and can breaking for many reasons, sorting being the least of them.
+These depdendencies should be explicit: rather than `"build": "run-s build:*"` requiring a specific order in package.json, it should be refactored to `"build": "run-s codegen:* && run-s build:*"`, for example.
+- Disabling for `npm-run-all` (and `run-s` but _not_ `run-p`) is the tip of the iceberg.
+This is likely not the only cli that can take into package.json order; creating exceptions for each one isn't feasible. `sort-package-json` should be expected to sort package.json.

+[#206](https://github.com/keithamus/sort-package-json/pull/206), [#220](https://github.com/keithamus/sort-package-json/issues/220), [#240](https://github.com/keithamus/sort-package-json/pull/240), [#242](https://github.com/keithamus/sort-package-json/issues/242), & [#244](https://github.com/keithamus/sort-package-json/issues/244) address the changes that landed us here.

 ### Isn't this just like Project X?

 Could be.
 I wanted this one because at the time of writing, nothing is: